arcus-azure/arcus.eventgrid/docs/features/publishing-events.md

                          .Build();
 ```

-- Combination of the two: **Circuit broker with/after exponential retry**.
+- Combination of the two: **Circuit breaker with/after exponential retry**.

 ```csharp
 EventGridPublisherBuilder.ForTopic(topicEndpoint)